-The strongest applications for the PhD program will be those accompanied by a (confidential) letter of support from the student’s anticipated research advisor that endorses the application, describes the time frame of the student’s directed research activities, and expresses an intent to mentor and support financially the student if s/he is admitted to the PhD Program.
+Applications for the PhD program must be accompanied by a (confidential) letter of support from the student’s anticipated research advisor that endorses the application, describes the time frame of the student’s directed research activities, and expresses an intent to mentor and support financially the student if s/he is admitted to the PhD Program.

 Based on the application materials, including the student’s resume and transcripts, the Graduate Admissions Committee will decide whether to admit the applicant to the PhD Program.